 U.S. State Dept. Bureau of Population, Refugees and Migration

-The U.S. State Department’s Bureau of Population, Refugees and Migration granted Jesuit Refugee Service/USA funds that were used for projects in Chad, Ethiopia and Kenya in 2014.
-Due to the overlap of the U.S. government fiscal year and the calendar year, some of these grants were awarded in 2013 and some in 2014.
+The U.S. State Department’s Bureau of Population, Refugees and Migration granted Jesuit Refugee Service/USA funds that were used for projects in Chad, Ethiopia, Kenya and Thailand.
+Due to the overlap of the U.S. government fiscal year and the calendar year, some of these grants were awarded in 2014 and some in 2015.
 PRM has funded JRS programs worldwide since 2005.